PGpalt/hybrid-workflows-infra/README.md

 - The sibling GitOps repo contains `clusters/minikube`.
 - MinIO credentials are provided through local Terraform variables and are not committed.

-## Next steps

-- wire `eks-dev` and `eks-prod` to real AWS/EKS provider inputs
-- decide whether Minikube cluster creation itself should stay scripted or move into a separate local-only workflow
-- migrate any remaining bootstrap logic out of the operator repo